grigoryvp/vscode-language-xi/README.md

 search to "python_api.xi", hit enter, open file, check your notes and return to your code.

+Wikiwords and links are marked as VSCode "links" and can be opened via standard VSCode means, for example the **editor.action.openLink** keybinding.

 ## Paragraph

 Simplest building block of a knowledge base, first paragraph line is prefixed